The 2019 Third Party Logistics study was recently released and the results overall reveal some good news and areas for growth in the 3PL industry.

 In addition to discussing technology in the 3PL industry, the report also addressed the future of last-yard shipping.
 About 70 percent of shippers and 3PLs combined recognized the need for capable last-yard shipping services.

-When it comes to the most concerning issues related to last-yard services, 72 percent said delayed deliveries was one the biggest problems, while another 66 percent said damaged deliveries were the biggest concern and 49 percent said lost deliveries are an area for improvement.
+When it comes to the most concerning issues related to last-yard services, 72 percent said delayed deliveries were one the biggest problems, while another 66 percent said damaged deliveries were the biggest concern and 49 percent said lost deliveries are an area for improvement.

 These numbers reveal there is much room for improvement and growth in the last-yard sector as consumers demand more convenient and speedier shipping options.